Anton Cermak: Mayor of Chicago (1931–1933)

-Cermak replied, “He doesn’t like my name… it’s true I didn’t come over on the Mayflower, but I came over as soon as I could.”
-It was a sentiment to which ethnic Chicagoans could relate, and Thompson’s prejudicial insults largely backfired.
+Cermak replied, "He doesn’t like my name… it’s true I didn’t come over on the Mayflower, but I came over as soon as I could."
+It was a sentiment to which ethnic Chicagoans could relate, and Thompson's prejudicial insults largely backfired.

-Thompson’s reputation as a buffoon, many voters’ disgust with the corruption of his political machine, and his inability or unwillingness to clean up organized crime in Chicago were cited as major factors in Cermak capturing 58% of the vote in the mayoral election on April 6, 1931.
-Cermak’s victory finished Thompson as a political power, and largely ended the Republican Party's influence in Chicago; indeed, all the mayors of Chicago since 1931 have been members of the Democratic Party.
+Thompson's reputation as a buffoon, many voters’ disgust with the corruption of his political machine, and his inability or unwillingness to clean up organized crime in Chicago were cited as major factors in Cermak capturing 58% of the vote in the mayoral election on April 6, 1931.
+Cermak's victory finished Thompson as a political power, and largely ended the Republican Party's influence in Chicago; indeed, all the mayors of Chicago since 1931 have been members of the Democratic Party.
 For nearly his entire administration, Cermak had to deal with a major tax revolt.
-From 1931 to 1933, the Association of Real Estate Taxpayers mounted a “tax strike.”
+From 1931 to 1933, the Association of Real Estate Taxpayers mounted a "tax strike."

 At its height, the association, which was headed by John M. Pratt and James E. Bistor, had over 30,000 members.
-Much to Cermak’s dismay, it successfully slowed down the collection of real estate taxes through litigation and the promotion of the refusal to pay.
+Much to Cermak's dismay, it successfully slowed down the collection of real estate taxes through litigation and the promotion of the refusal to pay.
 In the meantime, the city found it difficult to pay teachers and maintain services.
-Cermak had to meet President-elect Roosevelt to “mend fences,” and to request money to fund essential city services.
+Cermak had to meet President-elect Roosevelt to "mend fences," and to request money to fund essential city services.

 A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Cermak as the twenty-fifth-best American big-city mayor to have served between the years 1820 and 1993.
+A 1994 survey of experts on Chicago politics saw Cermak ranked as one of the ten best mayors in the city's history (up to that time).